teaching-FEEC/dgm-2026.1/projects/EMGAN/README.md

 ## Objective

-> Description of what the project aims to do.
-> It is possible to specify a general objective and specific objectives of the project.

 The main goal of this project is to generate reliable EMG data from acoustic speech that is not only similar to the target domain, but also capable of retaining high linguistic accuracy (e.g., maintaining a low Word Error Rate) after being converted back to audio.